IllumiDesk/illumidesk/README.md

 * **Workspaces**: User servers are set and launched based on either the user's LTI compatible role (student/learner group or instructor group) or by specifying the ?next=/user-redirect/<workspace_type> as a query parameter that identifies the workspace type by path, for example: next=/user-redirect/theia for the Theia IDE or next=/user-redirect/vscode for VS Code IDE.

+* **Shared drive**: An shared folder can be used to share files from the share grader service and the student notebooks.

 ## Customization

 You may customize your setup by customizing additional variables in the `hosts` file.
 For example, you can run the `make deploy` command to set your own organization name and top level domain when using this setup behind a reverse-proxy with TLS termination.